Japan declares virus emergency three months before Olympics

 “After 8:00pm, we ask that bright signage on streets, neon signs and illumination be turned off,” she said.

-“It will be dark at night, with only street lights on,” she added, to “curb the flow of people.”
+“It will be dark at night, with only street lights on,” she added.

-Japan has had some success containing the coronavirus, with fewer than 10,000 deaths despite never imposing strict lockdown measures.
+Japan has had some success containing Covid-19, with fewer than 10,000 deaths despite never imposing strict lockdown measures.

 But cases surged over winter and have rebounded since the previous state of emergency was lifted in March.